CLAUDIA RIVERO

 San Antonio, Texas Trip 1

-She told me she was a crisis intervention specialist (San Antonio Police did not confirm this) and said the young woman from the gas station appeared anxious, spoke quietly, was very hungry, and did not have a phone.
+She told me she was a crisis intervention specialist (San Antonio Police did not confirm this) and said the young woman from the gas station appeared anxious and spoke quietly.
+She was also very hungry and did not have a phone.
 Although there are discrepancies between what she said to Janteyl's family and what she told me, investigators found her credible.

-I asked if she would meet me in person once I arrived in San Antonio, and she agreed.
-She provided her contact information and said that because of a personal situation, she was staying at a domestic violence shelter.
-I assured her I would not reveal her identity or exact location.
+I asked if we could meet me in person once I arrived in San Antonio, and she agreed.
+She provided her contact information and explained that, due to a personal situation, she was staying at a domestic violence shelter.
+I assured her that I would not reveal her identity or exact location.

 Once we arrived in San Antonio, our first stop was at the QT gas station.
 We spoke to the manager the good Samaritan had mentioned and showed him a missing poster of Janteyl Johnson.
 He said he had seen someone resembling Janteyl at another one of their stores but had no way of knowing she was a missing person.
 We left the flier just in case he saw her again.
 We waited outside the store for a few hours, hoping the young woman would show up.
 She did not, so we called it a night.